-The Boston Bar Association (BBA), the oldest bar association in the United States, is the hub of the legal profession in Boston, Massachusetts.
+The Boston Bar Association (BBA), one of the oldest bar association in the United States, is the hub of the legal profession in Boston, Massachusetts.
 The Association’s mission is to advance the highest standards of excellence for the legal profession, facilitate access to justice, and serve the community at large.
 Headquartered at 16 Beacon Street in the historic Chester Harding House, the BBA has more than 12,000 members drawn from private practice, corporations, government agencies, legal aid organizations, the courts, and law schools.

 - Meet our Officers & Council or learn more about our Section & Committee Chairs.
 Today, the Boston Bar Association is governed by a Council of 34 members and has 24 sections and more than 100 committees dedicated to substantive areas of law as well as issues such as delivery of legal services and diversity and inclusion.

 - Newsroom: Are you a member of the media looking for an expert source, recent BBA press release, one of our blogs, or more information about BBA Week?
 Visit our newsroom to learn more.

 - Library: Find BBA Task Force reports, amicus briefs, ethics opinions, past issues of the Boston Bar Journal, and the Children's Mental Health Guide.

 - Job Opportunities: View open positions at the BBA.

 - The Boston Bar Foundation: The official charity of the Boston Bar Association, the BBF is at the forefront of efforts to promote public understanding of the law, improve access to justice in Massachusetts, and create meaningful opportunities for lawyers to connect with our community.

 History of the Boston Bar Association